atkirtland/awesome-computational-geometry/README.md

 - [Voronoi Diagrams](http://alexbeutel.com/webgl/voronoi.html) - A partition of a plane into regions close to a given set of points.
 - [Fortune's Algorithm](https://www.desmos.com/calculator/ejatebvup4) - A sweep line algorithm for generating the Voronoi diagram in O(n log n) time and O(n) space.
 - [Point/Line Duality](https://people.eng.unimelb.edu.au/henli/programs/duality-demo/) - A type of mathematical duality frequently used in computational geometry algorithms.
-- [kd-tree](https://opendsa-server.cs.vt.edu/ODSA/AV/Development/kd-treeAV.html?selfLoggingEnabled=false&localMode=false&module=KDtree&JXOP-debug=true&JOP-lang=en&JXOP-code=java&scoringServerEnabled=false&threshold=1.0&points=0&required=False) - A method of partitioning k-dimensional space in an efficient way for searches like nearest neighbors.
+- [k-d tree](https://opendsa-server.cs.vt.edu/ODSA/AV/Development/kd-treeAV.html?selfLoggingEnabled=false&localMode=false&module=KDtree&JXOP-debug=true&JOP-lang=en&JXOP-code=java&scoringServerEnabled=false&threshold=1.0&points=0&required=False) - A method of partitioning k-dimensional space in an efficient way for searches like nearest neighbors.
 - [Configuration Space](https://www.youtube.com/watch?v=SBFwgR4K1Gk) - The space of possible configurations of an object like a robot.

 ## Books